Gomburza: Background

-Mariano Gomes de los Angeles was a well-known Roman Catholic priest during their time, part of the trio accused of mutiny by Spanish colonial authorities in the Philippines in the 19th century.
-Gomez was the child of Alejandro Francisco Gomez and Martina Custodia.
+Mariano Gómes de los Angeles was a well-known Roman Catholic priest during their time, part of the trio accused of mutiny by Spanish colonial authorities in the Philippines in the 19th century.
+Gómez was the child of Alejandro Francisco Gómez and Martina Custodia.
 He was born in the suburb of Santa Cruz, Manila on August 2, 1799.
 He was a Tornatras, one born from mixed native (Filipino), Chinese, and Spanish ancestries.
 He studied at the Colegio de San Juan de Letrán and later studied theology at the University of Santo Tomas, preparing himself for the priesthood in the Seminary of Manila.
-Gomez was designated as the head priest of Bacoor, Cavite on June 2, 1824.
+Gómes was designated as the head priest of Bacoor, Cavite on June 2, 1824.
 He also taught for the agriculture and cottage industries aside from taking care of spiritual necessities.
 He fought for the rights of his fellow native priests against Spanish abuses.
 He was also active in the publication of the newspaper La Verdad.
-On February 17, 1872, he was one of the priests executed due to the false accusations of treason and sedition, taking a supposed active role in the Cavite Mutiny.
-He was later on sentenced to death by garrote in a military court at Bagumbayan field.
+This is the Paper served when the voice of Filipino Propaganda, where Law of High degree against the Spanish colonizers.

 José Apolonio Burgos y García was born in Vigan, Ilocos Sur on February 9, 1837, and was baptized on the 12th of the same month.
 His parents were Jose Burgos, a Spanish lieutenant in the Spanish militia of Ilocos, and Florencia Garcia, a native of Vigan.
 During his early teenage years, he studied at the Colegio de San Juan de Letran and later went to the University of Santo Tomas, receiving a Bachelor of Philosophy in 1855, Bachelor of Theology in 1859, Licentiate in Philosophy in 1860, Licentiate in Theology in 1862, Doctor of Theology, and Doctor of Canon Law in 1868.
+He curated Parishes at Manila Cathedral, he also curating in Parish of St. Peter.
+The group's goal was to seek reforms, listed in Eco de Filipinas, which was published in Madrid.
+He founded the editor newspaper of La Nacion (The Spanish Nation), this is publication served when the voice of Filipino Propaganda where eager devoted high degree against the Spanish colonizers.